petestmart/namefunk/README.md

 ## Create database and table

-Create a new database called `namefunk` and create tables in using the SQL commands located in the database.sql file
+Create a new database called `namefunk` and create tables using the SQL commands located in the database.sql file

 If you would like to name your database something else, you will need to change `namefunk` to the name of your new database name in `server/modules/pool.js`